 5. Usual plastic toys are not widely recycled, in the UK 8.5 million new and usable toys are landfilled every single year*

 So after all our researches we knew we wanted to recycle the plastic of toys.
 Babies and toddlers from the age of 0 to 3 years grow fast and their abilities and interests even faster.
-The lifetime of their toys therefore is – in most cases – not longer than only 4 months.
+The lifetime of their toys (be played) therefore is approximately – in most cases – not longer than only 4 months.
 We decided to give these toys a new life, but not only as any product.
 No. We rather wanted to get them reused from the kids where they had come from.
 So we chose to collect old, unused and broken plastic toys, recycle the plastic of these and make furniture for kids staring from the age of 4.
 From this age children start needing their own spaces.
 With ecoBirdy thus we are aiming to offer the possibility to children to create their first own spaces, but also to better understand and raise awareness for sustainability.
 We think that starting with the little ones can have the biggest impacts for the future of our earth.

 * UNEP, Valuing Plastic report 2014